Meditation app Meditopia secures $15M Series A co-led by Creandum and Highland – TechCrunch

-The coronavirus continues to hit people hard mentally, and this has meant a boom for mental death and meditation apps.
+The COVID-19 pandemic continues to impact us in ways that stretch well beyond our physical health, and one side effect of that in the tech world has been a surge of attention for apps that address mental health and help with mindfulness.
 According to a recent report from app store intelligence firm Sensor Tower, the world’s 10 largest English-language mental wellness apps in April saw a combined 2 million more downloads during the month of April 2020 compared with January, reaching close to 10 million total downloads for the month.
-The charts were dominated by market leaders such as Calm, Headspace and others such as “Relax: Master Your Destiny”.

-However, a slightly lesser know app called Meditopia featured, and that’s because it’s become a big leader non-English speaking markets.
+Among market leaders such as Calm and Headspace that have become big hits was a name that may be a little less familiar: Meditopia.
+Quietly, it has become the most-downloaded meditation app in non-English speaking markets.

 Until recently, most meditation and mental health apps were built to suit the needs of English-speaking, Western culture, especially in the way these apps dealt with topics such as gender.